-The Southern Baluch of Oman are part of a larger Baluch community of eight million.
+The Southern Baluch of Oman are part of a larger Baluch community of several million.
 Their homeland lies in the southern areas of Baluchistan and Sind Provinces in southern Pakistan.
 They began migrating to the Arab lands 70 years ago when oil was discovered there.
 Their name, "Baluch," is shrouded in controversy.
 Some say it means "nomad," while others claim that it means "the cock's crest."
 Some have traced their origins to Nimrod, son of Cush (Noah's grandson).
 While some things are uncertain, we do know that they first moved to the region in the twelfth century.
 It was during the Mogul period that their territory became known as Baluchistan.

 Despite the disrupted contact with their homeland, the Baluch in Oman have maintained their ethnic and linguistic distinctions.
 The various Baluch groups speak different languages, each with distinguishing traits.
 These languages have been classified as Eastern, Western, or Southern Baluchi.

 Arabs constitute the bulk of the population of Oman, but significant minorities of Indians, Pakistanis, and East Africans are found in the principal ports.
 The majority of the population is Ibadhi Muslim; Sunni Muslims form the other major religious group.
-The Southern Baluch compose approximately one-fifth of the country's population.

 Arabic is the official language of Oman.
 Although the majority of the country's adult population was illiterate in 1970, the national education program has expanded rapidly since that time.
 New schools for children have been built, and adult literacy programs have been established.